-Figure depicts the baseline and week 4 vitamin D levels at the beginning of antiviral therapy.
+Figure 1 depicts the baseline and week 4 vitamin D levels at the beginning of antiviral therapy.
 Serum vitamin D levels were significantly lower at baseline (20.5 ± 9.0 ng/mL) and increased after 4 wk of vitamin D treatment to a mean level of 37 ± 10 ng/mL.
-Baseline vitamin D levels were also lower in the control group (19 ± 6 ng/mL, Table ).
+Baseline vitamin D levels were also lower in the control group (19 ± 6 ng/mL, Table 2).

 Figure 1 Vitamin D serum levels before and at 4 wk after the beginning of antiviral treatment + vitamin D supplementation (n = 36).

-Figures and show the rates of RVR, EVR, and SVR in the treatment and control groups.
+Figures 2 and 3 show the rates of RVR, EVR, and SVR in the treatment and control groups.
 At week 4, 16 (44%) patients in the treatment group and 6 (17%) controls were HCV-RNA negative, and at week 12, 34 (94%) and 17 (48%), respectively, were HCV-RNA negative (P < 0.001 for each week).
 Twenty-four weeks after the cessation of therapy (SVR), 31 (86%) patients in the treatment group and 15 (42%) controls were HCV-RNA negative (P < 0.001).
-The percentage of relapses and non-responders and the biomarkers of insulin resistance, inflammation, pro-oxidant levels, antioxidant levels, and baseline vitamin D, vitamin E, and vitamin B12 serum levels are shown in Table for both groups.
+The percentage of relapses and non-responders and the biomarkers of insulin resistance, inflammation, pro-oxidant levels, antioxidant levels, and baseline vitamin D, vitamin E, and vitamin B12 serum levels are shown in Table 2 for both groups.

 RVR was defined as undetectable HCV RNA at 4 wk during treatment.
 Complete EVR (cEVR) was defined as undetectable HCV RNA at 12 wk during treatment.
 SOC: Standard of care; RVR: Rapid viral response; EVR: Early viral response; HCV: Hepatitis C virus; SVR: Sustained viral response.

 Figure 3 Rate of sustained viral response in the treatment group (Vitamin D + SOC, n = 31/36) and the control group (n = 15/36, SOC) 6 mo after cessation of treatment.

 The rate of viral breakthrough was null.
 The rates of relapse and non-response were significantly lower in the treatment group compared with the control group [n = 3 (8%) vs n = 13 (36%), P < 0.001, and 2 (6%) vs 8 (22%), P < 0.01, respectively].
 The HOMA-IR index decreased significantly after 4 wk of treatment with vitamin D compared with the control group (from 4.5 ± 1.4 to 2.3 ± 1.0, P < 0.01 vs 4.6 ± 5.7 to 5.0 ± 4.0, respectively, P < 0.1).
 There was no difference between groups for malondialdehyde, paraoxonase, vitamin E, vitamin B12, C-reactive protein, and triglyceride levels.

 The adherence to vitamin D treatment was excellent during the entire course, and all patients in the treatment group achieved the target level.
 Vitamin D levels were maintained during the course of therapy with the same dosage (2000 IU/d) as in the lead-in phase.
-Predictive factors for SVR in patients treated with Peg/RBV combination therapy are shown in Table .
+Predictive factors for SVR in patients treated with Peg/RBV combination therapy are shown in Table 3.